Conwy Archive Service: Violets, Wild Flowers and a Sensory Garden

 Drawn from a sketch, regrown as brass rubbings in the sensory garden

-Thanks to a grant in 2020 from the Thomas Howell’s Education Fund for North Wales, Anne Pratt’s illustrations entered a new incarnation – as brass rubbings in the Sensory Garden outside Conwy Culture Centre, where the Archives are co-located with Conwy Library.
-Twelve illustrations were reproduced in a size and style which enabled people with sensory difficulties to trace the shapes easily with their fingers.
-These were then turned into brass facsimiles and mounted on posts outside the building, creating a link between the Archive’s collection and the local landscape.
+A grant in 2020 from the Thomas Howell’s Education Fund for North Wales enabled Anne Pratt’s illustrations to enter a new incarnation.
+Brass rubbings of Pratt’s illustrations of wild flowers adorn the sensory garden outside Conwy Culture Centre.
+People with sensory difficulties are therefore able to easily trace the twelve illustrations with their fingers.
+The brass facsimiles are mounted on posts outside the building.
+The create a link between the Archive’s collection and the local landscape.

 Part of the trail, with the Sensory Garden and Bodlondeb Park.

 The brass rubbing trail gives a focus to activities for people with varying physical and educational abilities and provides an outdoor education opportunity which can tie in with wellbeing and physical activity.
-Its placement in 2020 was timely, as it meant that during the Covid lockdown, at least a small part of the Archives could be accessed outside in the sensory garden.
+During the Covid lockdown in 2020 people could still access a small part of the archive outside in the garden.